 There are two regular funding rounds each financial year, taking applications for five of the initiative's seven programs.

-The first funding round for 2019-20 is open until 5pm (AEST) on Thursday 4 April 2019.
+The first funding round for 2019-20 closed at 5pm (AEST) on Thursday 4 April 2019.
 The Department of Employment, Small Business and Training will consider projects funded through this round for long-term contracts, provided they meet performance targets and demonstrate ongoing demand in an area with few other opportunities for clients.
 It will not be an automatic process or a widespread practice.
 Read the long-term contracts fact sheet (PDF, 180 KB) for more information.

 Refer to the Skilling Queenslanders for Work applications page to learn how to apply.

 Further application information, including program guidelines and fact sheets, is available from the specific Skilling Queenslanders for Work program pages listed below.